alibaba/feathub/docs/content/get-started/quickstarts/flink-cli-mode.md

 # Flink Command-Line Mode Quickstart

-In this document, we will show you the steps to submit a simple Feathub job with Flink Commandline Tool to a standalone Flink cluster.
-The Feathub job simply consumes the data from the Flink datagen connector, computes some feature, and prints out the result.
+In this document, we will show you the steps to submit a simple FeatHub job with Flink Commandline Tool to a standalone Flink cluster.
+The FeatHub job simply consumes the data from the Flink datagen connector, computes some feature, and prints out the result.